Northwest Sinfonietta

 Experience the vibrant wonders of nature woven through our upcoming Flora & Fauna season.
 From the lush, whispering trees of Johann Strauss II's Tales from the Vienna Woods to the birdsong featured in Rautavaara's Cantus Arcticus, each concert transports you to a realm where the natural world comes alive in orchestral color.
 Join us for an unforgettable journey, as the orchestra celebrates life's delicate beauty—and the power of music to bring it into full bloom.

-Subscriptions for the 2025-26 season are now on sale!
+Subscriptions and single tickets for the 2025-26 season are on sale now!

-Join us for Saturday evenings at 7:30pm in Tacoma or Sunday afternoons at 2pm in Puyallup
+Saturday evenings at 7:30pm in Tacoma

 Kinan Azmeh, clarinet